 Does PMI return the original audit materials after review?

 No. PMI retains the original documentation according to its internal auditing procedures.

 Do the Experience Verification Forms need to be notarized?

 Will PMI accept an e-mail signature?

-How should an audit candidate verify experience that they were the manager/supervisor/consultant for?
-What if the manager/supervisor is no longer at the specified company?
+How should an audit candidate verify programs and/or projects that they were the manager or supervisor for?

 If the projects and/or programs listed were completed in a highly classified environment, or a company is very sensitive about proprietary information being seen by other employers or individuals outside the company, how should this be handled?

-We are very sensitive to this situation, and encourage candidates to have the information verified in a way that is consistent with company practices and policies.
+PMI is very sensitive to this situation, and encourages candidates to have the information verified in a way that is consistent with company practices and policies.
 Candidates may black out any proprietary information so as long as there are no changes or omissions to the original information provided to us.
-We can also provide a letter of intent to any managers or supervisors upon request.
+PMI may also provide a letter of intent to any managers or supervisors upon request.

 A manager accidentally mailed the envelope directly to PMI.
 The cover letter states that partial submissions are considered an automatic failure of the audit.
 Is this oversight considered an automatic failure?

 PMI will not penalize an audit candidate for this oversight; however it is important that we are aware of the situation so that we can flag the piece of mail in anticipation of the remaining audit materials.